bpfverif/agni/README.md

 a separate docker container for each kernel version if you want to reproduce the results for several kernel versions in parallel.
-For example, for reproducing the results related to kernel v5.13, do the following on your host machine:
+For example, for reproducing the results related to kernel v5.13, do the following on your host machine to start a new container:

 ```
 docker run -it cav23-artifact:publish